anirbanroydas/elaster/README.rst

 elaster
 ========

-An in-app full-text Search Engine using Elasticsearch (a document store search engine based on Lucene, tornado as web server, sockjs in client(browser) side javascript library, sockjs-tornado as sockjs implementation on server side and elasticsearch-py & elasticsearch-dsl as elasticsearch python client library.
+An in-app full-text Search Engine using Elasticsearch (a document store search engine based on Lucene), tornado as web server, sockjs in client(browser) side javascript library, sockjs-tornado as sockjs implementation on server side and elasticsearch-py & elasticsearch-dsl as elasticsearch python client library.

 Documentation